MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/getchar-nolock-getwchar-nolock.md

 |**_getchar_nolock**|\<stdio.h>|
 |**_getwchar_nolock**|\<stdio.h> or \<wchar.h>|

 The console is not supported in Universal Windows Platform (UWP) apps.
 The standard stream handles that are associated with the console, **stdin**, **stdout**, and **stderr**, must be redirected before C run-time functions can use them in UWP apps.
-For additional compatibility information, see [Compatibility](../../c-runtime-library/compatibility.md).
+For more compatibility information, see [Compatibility](../../c-runtime-library/compatibility.md).

 ## Example